-As of June 30, 2020, all of our available-for-sale investments have a variety of effective maturity dates of less than one year.
-As of June 30, 2020, four out of seventeen of the available-for-sale investments are in gross unrealized loss positions.
+As of September 30, 2020, all of our available-for-sale investments have a variety of effective maturity dates of less than one year and are in gross unrealized gain positions.

 At each reporting date, we perform an evaluation of impairment to determine if any unrealized losses are other-than-temporary.
 Factors considered in determining whether a loss is other-than-temporary include the length of time and extent to which fair value has been less than the cost basis, the financial condition of the issuer, and our intent and ability to hold the investment until recovery of its amortized cost basis.
 We intend, and have the ability, to hold our investments in unrealized loss positions, if any, until their amortized cost basis has been recovered.